NetDevNotes/Ways-To-Run-Python/README.md

 # Final Tip

-Give them all a try, you'll probably learn a few things along the way.
+Give them all a try, you'll probably learn a few things along the way (I did!).
 But unless you are in a work environment that uses virtual environments, maybe leave virtual environments until last as its the most complex way out of the four :smile: :coffee:
 <div align="right">
     <b><a href="#top">↥ back to top</a></b>
 </div>